rainlanguage/dotrain/docs/variables/getrainlanguageservices_1.md

 # Function getRainLanguageServices()

-Main function to get Rain language services initiated and ready to recieve TextDocuments to provide the desired language services
+Main function to get Rain language services initiated and ready to receive TextDocuments to provide the desired language services

 <b>Signature:</b>